swapanmazumdar/hackerrank-challenges/README.md

-# Contains practice materials of hackerrank challenges
+# Contains solutions of hackerrank challenges using Java 8